-In this section we shall exhibit some elements of the automorphism groups of the W-algebras, which will eventually turn out to be sufficient to generate them.
+In this section we shall exhibit some elements of these groups, which will eventually turn out to be sufficient to generate them.
 In increasing order of difficulty these are generators for the Weyl group (that is, the group of coordinate permutations), the maximal torus (that is, the group of diagonal matrices), and the root groups (that is, certain groups of lower triangular matrices).
+The formulae for these matrices also make sense even if F is not perfect, and thereby give us definitions for Suzuki and Ree groups over arbitrary fields with a Tits endomorphism.

-4.1.
-The Weyl group
+3.2 The Weyl group

 The Weyl group of our root system, of type B_2 , G_2 or F_4 , is by definition the group generated by the reflections in the roots.
-If r is a short root, so that $r\overline{r} = 1$, then reflection in r is the map $z \mapsto -r\overline{z}r$, while if r is a long root, so that $r\overline{r} = p$, it is the map $z \mapsto -r\overline{z}r/p$.
+If r is a short root, so that $r\bar{r} = 1$, then reflection in r is the map $z \mapsto -r\bar{z}r$, while if r is a long root, so that $r\bar{r} = p$, it is the map $z \mapsto -r\bar{z}r/p$.

-DEFINITION 4.
 The twisted Weyl group is the subgroup of the Weyl group which commutes with φ .